influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventDependency.md

 withStop(stop)
 ```

-Stop is the end of a time window in UTC.
-After or equal to this time, events for this dependency are ignored and
-Format is hh:mm:ss.
-If it is smaller than Start, it is treated as next day of Start
+"Stop is the end of a time window in UTC.\nAfter or equal to this time, events for this dependency are ignored and\nFormat is hh:mm:ss.\nIf it is smaller than Start, it is treated as next day of Start\n(e.g.: 22:00:00-01:00:00 means 22:00:00-25:00:00)."
-(e.g.: 22:00:00-01:00:00 means 22:00:00-25:00:00).